andyxning/go-graceful-shutdown/README.md

     > 2015/12/22 14:32:25 Exited. :)

     **Normal Shutdown:**
-    If you want to check for the normal shutdown logic then you can wait for the `curl http://localhost:8081/sleep` to complete and then run the `kill PID`. you will find how normal shutdown happends.
+    If you want to check for the normal shutdown logic then you can wait for the `curl http://localhost:8081/sleep` to complete and then run the `kill PID`. you will find how normal shutdown happens.
 The normal output of the server is like this:
     > 2015/12/22 14:30:14 Receive shutdown signal terminated
     > 2015/12/22 14:30:14 Shutdown gracefully. :)
     > 2015/12/22 14:30:14 Exited. :)